BestTimesToVisit.com Logo

 Beatles Story Immersion

 Step back in time at The Beatles Story, an award-winning exhibition that chronicles the incredible journey of the Fab Four.
-Go beyond the usual displays by opting for the 'Living History' audio guide, which uses holographic projections to bring John, Paul, George, and Ringo to life, sharing personal anecdotes and insights.
+Go beyond the usual exhibits by opting for the 'Living History' tour for a more in-depth, personal perspective, and try to visit on a weekday morning to avoid the largest crowds.

 See all 8 things to do →